ZephyrLib/se-radio-transmission-protocol/README.md

 The script is designed to be run frequently (`Runtime.UpdateFrequency = UpdateFrequency.Update1/Update10/Update100`).

 On each PB invocation the script should:
-1. Test whether UpdateType is Antenna, in which case `ConnectionProtocol.OnReceiveAntennaMessage` should be invoked, passing the argument from the `Main` method
+1. Test whether UpdateType is Antenna, in which case `TransmissionProtocol.OnReceiveAntennaMessage` should be invoked, passing the argument from the `Main` method
    >Processes the message and invokes `onDataReceive` delegate
-2. Invoke `ConnectionProtocol.UpdateLogic`
+2. Invoke `TransmissionProtocol.UpdateLogic`
    >Attempts to send exactly one packet from the currently queued packets
 #### 2.3 Opening Connections
-Connection can be opened with `ConnectionProtocol.OpenNewConnection(string, byte)` or `OpenNewSecureConnection(string, byte, byte[])`.
+Connection can be opened with `OpenNewConnection(string, byte)` or `OpenNewSecureConnection(string, byte, byte[])`.
 Both methods require target identifier (`string`) and channel (`byte`) to operate.
-Secure connection also requres a `byte array` as a key, which can be obtained from a `string` by calling `ConnectionProtocol.StringToHash(string)` which will convert the specified string to bytes.
+Secure connection also requres a `byte array` as a key, which can be obtained from a `string` by calling `StringToHash(string)` which will convert the specified string to bytes.

 Note that after opening the connection there will be a few update cycles (usually 4 ticks) when the connection will not be able to send data, and any data queued will be discarded.
 To avoid this, only cache the connection object from `onConnectionOpen` delegate.
 #### 2.4 Accepting Connections